BIO 421/521 Landscape Ecology

 COURSE LEVEL AND CREDITS:

 For undergraduate and graduate students; three (3) credit hours, one semester.
-A term paper is required from graduate students.

 Wu, J. and R. Hobbs (eds.)
 2007.
 Key Topics in Landscape Ecology.
 Cambridge University Press, Cambridge, UK.